trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 DInvoke represents a powerful and flexible new framework for post-exploitation on Windows.
 But, there is still plenty of room for improvement.
 We have a list of features that we would like to add.
 If you have more, feel free to submit a PR or request the feature.

 * Provide arguments to EXEs invoked from memory (more complicated than it sounds)
 * Fix manual mapping and syscall stub generation support for WOW64 processes.
 (It's slightly broken right now and we're not sure why.
 It works in 32-bit processes on 32-bit machines, and 64-bit processes on 64-bit machines.
 But it doesn't work in WOW64 processes on 64-bit machines.
 Something seems to go wrong during the WOW64 transition.
-If you know how to fix this please let us know :-D )
+If you know how to fix this please let us know :-D Otherwise, we will fix it when we have the time.)
 * Add a function to Module Overload a module in memory and map the result into a different process.
 * A generic function for hooking an unmanaged API call with a managed function (Delegate).